softworkz/emby-wiki/Library-items.md

 ### AspectRatio
 This is generally the original aspect ratio that the video was filmed in.
 The actual aspect ratio of the user's video can be found in the MediaStreams property.

+### BackdropImageTags
+This will tell you how many backdrop images are available for an item.

 ### CommunityRating
 This is the Imdb, Tmdb, or Tvdb rating of the item.
 At this time we do not have the ability to identify the source.